data-and-visualization/git-tutorial/_README2_how-to-build-website.md

 # How to Build this site:

-This site is built with R Markdown's website feature.
-[Read more about websites](http://rmarkdown.rstudio.com/lesson-13.html).
+This site is built with the [Distill website](https://blog.rstudio.com/2020/12/07/distill/) feature of RStudio.

-1. Clone from Github to RStudio.
-Manipulate .Rmd files as needed.

-2. Use the "Build Website" button.
+1. Use the "Build Website" button.
 Fromn the Build Tab (in the upper-right quadrant of the RStudio IDE) > Build Website

-    - Some of these options, below, might also work.
+    - Some of these options, below, might also work
     - knit Rmd docs one at a time from within the script editor
-    - In console:  `rmarkdown::render_site(encoding = 'UTF-8')`

-3. Copy /docs web to the serving location

-    - e.g. github repo served by Netlify
-    - in this case:  rfun (blogdown-rfun2 on github)
-    - I'm manually copying the /docs directory into the *static/git* directory in rfun - https://github.com/data-and-visualization/blogdown2-rfun
+3. Serve web pages via Netlify.com

+    - See Also the netlify.toml config file